salihgueler/keyboard_puzzle_dartpad_workshop/step_06/instructions.md

-> REMINDER: If you are doing this workshop on the Dartpad website, be sure to click on the application output once the app is running and it is focused.
+> REMINDER: If you are doing this workshop on the Dartpad website, be sure to click on the the letter boxes once the app is running and it gets the initial focus.

-In the previous step, we added the steps to have a functioning keyboard navigation.
+In the previous step, you added the steps to have a functioning keyboard navigation.
 Let's make it actually work.

-First, we will decide on the strategy to follow to keep track of the indexes.
+First, you will decide on the strategy to follow to keep track of the indexes.

-We have two sets of horizontal layout to interact with.
-We will keep track of the index in the horizontal position and decide on which vertical layout we belong by using `FocusNode`s.
+You have two sets of horizontal layout to interact with.
+You will keep track of the index in the horizontal position and decide on which vertical layout you belong by using `FocusNode`s.

 Let's start by defining the layout.